koushik3/Text-Processor/README.md

-Text Processor contains code for PHASE-I and PHASE-II written in JAVA,
+Text Processor contains code for PHASE-I and PHASE-II written in the JAVA;
 whereas PHASE-III is written in Python using TCP server.
 # Overview #
 ## PHASES-I,II: ##